-For the sophisticated traveler, before hitting the beach, grab a craft cocktail across the road at Four Seasons Resort The Biltmore Santa Barbara.
+For the sophisticated traveler, before hitting the beach, grab a craft cocktail along Coast Village Road at Coast & Olive or Honor Bar.
 If you’re lucky, you might spot a famous celeb.
 Once your thirst has been quenched, sunbathe at Butterfly Beach while you catch up on your favorite novel.

 Insider Tip: Make sure to stay late.
 Located in Montecito, Butterfly Beach faces west, making it a great place to watch the sunset.

 Adventure-seeking visitors can enjoy a competitive game of volleyball at the numerous courts available along East Beach.
 If two wheels are more your style, rent a bike at Wheel Fun Rentals and cruise along Cabrillo Blvd., complete with cool coastal breezes.